 I am a frequent television and radio commentator on contemporary sociological issues (gender, family, religion, Catholicism, etc.), and can be reached quickly via email for media inquiries.

 I am an Associate Professor of Sociology at Maryville College in Maryville, Tennessee, a small liberal arts college between Knoxville and the Great Smoky Mountains.
 I coordinate the Sociology major and teach courses including the sociology of religion, social movements, social theory, research methods, introductory sociology, disaster, social stratification, and immigration.
 View my college profile here.

 I also hold an appointment as an Adjunct (Research) Associate Professor of Sociology at the University of Texas at San Antonio, and serve as an academic writing coach for the Academic Writing Club.
 I previously held an appointment as Research Assistant Professor at Georgetown University in Washington, D.C. with the Center for Applied Research in the Apostolate (CARA).

-I am married with two children.
-My hobbies include playing the guitar and singing in the folk/singer-songwriter genre, yoga, walking, wine tasting, and traveling with my family.
+I hold a BA in Sociology and Communication from Southwestern University in Georgetown, TX and an MA and PhD in Sociology from the University of California, Santa Barbara.
+I am originally from San Antonio, Texas, but now call Knoxville, TN home with my spouse Brandon & kiddos Sonoma and Carson.
+My hobbies include playing the guitar, mandolin, and piano in the folk/singer-songwriter genre, walking, wine tasting, and adventuring with my family.
 I am also a trained weather spotter and member of my local American Red Cross Disaster Action Team.